 Adding a patio heater to your outdoor space will allow you to enjoy it for extended periods of time.

 A patio is an excellent extension of the home, but how big of an area does a patio heater heat?

-To help you decide on whether adding a heater to your patio is a good idea, read on as we go into detail on the best type of heater for your patio.
+To help you decide whether adding a patio heater is a good idea, read on as we detail the best type of patio heater for your space.

-A gas patio heater, once lit, produces instant heat from an open flame.
-Gas heaters generally have a reflective surface that helps to intensify the heat.
+A gas patio heater produces instant heat from an open flame and generally has a reflective surface to intensify the heat.

-A gas patio heater requires a source of ignition and sometimes can become a problem if there is a breeze or the ignitor is faulty.
+A gas patio heater requires an ignition source and sometimes can become a problem if there is a breeze, or the ignitor is faulty.

 Electric patio heater

 Electric patio heaters are a safer option for heating outdoor areas, with no open flames and an instant on/off switch, making them a more desirable choice over gas heaters.